U2UTraining/katacoda-scenarios/kubernetes-lab/step3.md

 `echo Name of the Pod: $POD_NAME`{{execute T1}}

-And then do the same request as in the previous step.
+And then do the following request.

 `curl http://localhost:8001/api/v1/namespaces/default/pods/$POD_NAME/`{{execute T1}}